|Rewards Rating:||4.6 / 5|

 - Extended warranty – On eligible warranties of five years or less, you can add up to two years to the original manufacturer’s warranty.

-Keep in mind that while the Hilton Honors Ascend doesn’t charge a foreign transaction fee, American Express cards are not accepted as widely abroad as they are in the U.S.
+Keep in mind that while the Hilton Honors Surpass doesn’t charge a foreign transaction fee, American Express cards are not accepted as widely abroad as they are in the U.S.

-Another plus for the Ascend card – it is offered by American Express, who has one of the best customer service reputations among credit card issuers.
+Another plus for the Surpass card – it is offered by American Express, which has one of the best customer service reputations among credit card issuers.
 In J.D.
-Power’s 2018 customer satisfaction survey, Amex scored 830, ranking second among 11 issuers.
+Power’s 2020 customer satisfaction survey, Amex scored 838, taking the top spot among 11 issuers.
 Their app also rates well among users, rating 4.3 out of 5 in the Google Play Store and 4.9 of out 5 in the Apple App Store.

-How does the Hilton Honors Ascend compare to other Hilton cards?
+How does the Hilton Honors Surpass compare to other Hilton cards?

-The Hilton Honors Ascend card has a great earning rate, sign-up bonus and perks for a card with a relatively low annual fee.
-However, some travelers might be better off opting for a no annual fee card or a luxury card, depending on how frequently you travel and take advantage of extra perks.
+The Hilton Honors Surpass card has a great earning rate, introductory bonus and perks for a card with a relatively low annual fee after the first year.
+However, some travelers might be better off opting for a no-annual-fee card or a luxury card, depending on how frequently you travel and take advantage of extra perks.

 Hilton Honors American Express Card